 - Withdrawal from relationships

-Managing your mental health with things like mindfulness, meditation, and yoga can help to ward off depression, improve your mood (and energy levels), and even help you to become more in-tune with your body.
-Practicing mindfulness while doing yoga can make it easier to pinpoint where your pain is coming from.
+Also, practicing mindfulness while doing yoga can make it easier to pinpoint where your pain is coming from.
 When you have a better idea of what hurts the most, you can talk to your healthcare provider about your greatest pain points, and rate it on a scale of 1 to 10.
 Being more aware of where your pain stems from and how much it’s affecting you can help both you and your doctor come up with the best possible pain management strategy.

-Being able to “scale” your pain and work directly on treating it can boost your mood and give you more hope for a pain-free future.
+Being able to scale your pain and work directly on treating it can boost your mood and give you more hope for a pain-free future.
 So, even if you don’t immediately notice the positive physical benefits of yoga, it’s hard to deny how much it can improve your mental health and outlook on your condition.

 How to Get the Most Out of Yoga